Police Tout New Training Academy As Monitor Says Reforms 'Continue To Lag'

 In her recent report, which covered Jan.
 1 – June 30, 2023, Hickey credited the department for making training more “coordinated, well-planned,” but those efforts still face “chronic staffing issues.”
 The police academy, which opened in late January, was not directly named in the report.

-The department must fulfill 552 paragraphs of compliance to complete its consent decree — the largest handed down on any major police department, Novales said.
+The department must fulfill 552 paragraphs of compliance to complete its consent decree — the largest handed down on any major police department, Novalez said.
 The requirements include sweeping changes to use of force and foot pursuit policies.

 Hickey welcomed new Police Supt.
 Larry Snelling’s “public commitments to transparency in policing” — but strongly criticized the department for a lack of community policing strategy, poor data keeping, deploying its staff ineffectively and slashing offices central to reforms.